arh-eu/gds-python-sdk/README.md

 ```

 ##### SELECT attachment
-To select an attachment, you should invoke the `create_attachment_query_data(..)` method with the select string you have:
+To select an attachment, you should invoke the `create_attachment_request_data(..)` method with the select string you have:

 ```python
 attachmentstr = "SELECT * FROM \"multi_event-@attachment\" WHERE id='ATID2006241023125470' and ownerid='EVNT2006241023125470' FOR UPDATE WAIT 86400"